-- You’ll want a monitor with a refresh rate of at least 75Hz, combined with the lowest response time you can find.
-As mentioned, refresh rate is particularly important for gamers, so most gaming monitors have a refresh rate of at least 144Hz, and you’ll want a maximum response time of 5ms.
+Ideally, you want a monitor with at least a 75 Hz, combined with the lowest response time you can find.
+Refresh rate is particularly important for gamers, so most gaming monitors have a refresh rate of at least 120 Hz, (the fastest availabile is 360 Hz), and you’ll want a maximum response time of 5ms.

-- Lower resolution + good graphics card = faster refresh rates.
-Look at the on-screen display above from Acer’s Predator Z35 curved, ultra-wide.
-It’s resolution is low enough where a very fast graphics card can hit a 200Hz refresh rate if you adjust details.
-If you’re buying a monitor for the long-term, remember that the graphics card your PC uses one to three years from now may be able to hit these speeds with ease.
+Lower resolution + good graphics card = faster refresh rates.
+Look at the on-screen display (OSD) above from the Acer Predator Z35 curved ultrawide.
+Its resolution is low enough where a fast graphics card can hit a 200 Hz refresh rate with G-Sync enabled.
+If you’re buying a monitor for the long-term, remember that the graphics card your PC uses 1-3 years from now may be able to hit these speeds with ease.

-Should I get G-Sync or FreeSync?
+Should I get a G-Sync or FreeSync monitor?

-- G-Sync monitors always operate from a 30Hz refresh rate up to the monitor’s maximum.
-FreeSync displays are not as consistent and usually support adaptive refresh up to a monitor’s maximum refresh rate.
-But it’s the lower limit you must consider.
-We’ve reviewed screens that bottom out at 40Hz and even as much as 55Hz.
-This can be a problem if your graphics card can’t keep frame rates above that level.
-Low frame rate compensation (LFC) is a viable solution, but it will only operate if the max refresh is at least 2.5 times the minimum (example: if the maximum refresh rate is 100Hz, the minimum must be 40Hz for LFC to be advantageous).
+- What's the Adaptive-Sync's lowest supported refresh rate?
+G-Sync monitors operate from a 30 Hz refresh rate up to the monitor’s maximum, but not all FreeSync ones do.
+FreeSync monitors usually support Adaptive-Sync up to a monitor’s maximum refresh rate, but it’s the lower limit you must note.
+We’ve reviewed screens that bottom out at as high as 55 Hz.
+This can be problematic if your graphics card can’t keep frame rates above that level.
+Low frame rate compensation (LFC), which G-Sync kicks in at below 30 Hz, is a viable solution but will only work if the max refresh is at least 2.5 times the minimum (example: if the maximum refresh rate is 100 Hz, the minimum must be 40 Hz for LFC to help).

 Do I need overdrive or motion blur reduction?